 When you come to the point in the action where you want to add your Custom Tag and/or Attribute, press the hotkey associated with your tag (in this case, for the 'Sample Custom Tag', the assigned hotkey is "S") or click on the tag's button in the Tag Console.

 You will see a tag event (a "blue bubble") created in your 'Custom Tags' section at the red cursor line (marking the current progress through the game) on the bottom left side of the screen.
 If you had set your tag to have a 'Duration' when you created it, the tag event will be pre-formed; if you did not, the tag will continue to build until you press your hotkey again to "turn it off":

 Any attribute you associated with your Custom Tag will appear in the attribute form box on the far right of the screen.
 Simply click on a button or enter a value in the box to assign that attribute to your tag.

 When you have finished with the tag, click on the 'done' button at the bottom of the attribute box.

 Repeat this process as many times as necessary to tag all the data you need.
-After every five tags or so, press the 'Save All' button at the top of the attribute box.
+After every couple tags, press the 'Save All' button at the top of the attribute box.

 ALWAYS be sure to save your work before exiting the timeline.

 When you are finished with tagging, click on the 'End Tag Mode' button.

 You can check the attributes assigned to a tag by resting your mouse cursor over the tag.
 You can right click into the tag to edit anything you need to:

 Filtering for custom tags or attributes is just as simple as filtering for system tags: simply select the tag from the list and choose any attribute(s) to further refine your search: